Nishadayalan/AOA-Java-M11/EX NO 1B - Power of 2.md

 An integer n is a power of two, if there exists an integer x such that n == 2x.

-## Algorithm
+## Algorithm:

-1.Read an integer n from the user.
+1. Read an integer n from the user.

 2. Check if n ≤ 0 — if true, return false (since powers of two are positive).